Turning a Picture into a 3D Model: Convert Photos to 3D

 Many times people are contacting us for a solution based on 10 or 20 pictures.
 For example, when you’re looking to create an avatar of – let’s say – your grandpa, you start asking around to get pictures, try to find a good portrait of him, another picture of him sitting in the garden, the third one playing with your kids etc… When you think you have grabbed enough material, you’re looking for an automatic solution to build a 3D model based on these various pictures that have been taken at different time, with different devices etc. Unfortunately, there is none.
 Because a very special secret-sauce is needed in this case and it’s imagination.
 You have to mentally organize the pictures and sculpt your model based on the measure and details that you can grab from the pictures.

-It takes a lot of time to create a 3D model from photos like this.
-The only way to get to an optimal result is to convert a lot of pictures to make a very precise 3D file.
+It takes a lot of time to create a model from photos like this.
+So the only way to get to an optimal result is to convert a lot of pictures to make a very precise digital design.
 Then, you’ll be able to print an interesting model.

 To summarize, you have 3 solutions with few pictures